Tutoriel: Installation du ventilateur de toît et des panneaux solaires (étapes par étapes) - Vanlife-Store

 Sealing and mounting the cable gland

-We installed MC4 connectors on a 12-gauge wire to connect to the parallel harness and passed the wires through the cable gland.
-We will go into more detail about the electrical setup in another article!
+We installed MC4 connectors on 12 gauge wire to connect to the parallel harness and passed the wires through the cable gland.
+We will cover the electrical setup in more detail in another article!

-To seal the contact surface, we generously used silicone sealant along the flange and used self-tapping metal screws to secure it to the roof.
+To seal the contact surface, we generously used silicone sealant along the flange and used self-tapping metal screws to fix it to the roof.

 Admire the work!